LeNPaul/Lagrange/_posts/2015-10-10-Working-With-Lagrange.md

 ---
 ```

 `layout` specifies which layout to use, `title` is the page or post title, `categories` can be used to better organize your posts, `tags` are used to show related posts, as well as indicate what topics are related in a given post, and `image` specifies which images to use.
 There are two main types of images that can be used in a given post, the `feature` and the `teaser`, which are typically the same image, except the teaser image is cropped for the home page.
-You can give credit to images under `credit`, and provide a link if possible underst `creditlink`.
+You can give credit to images under `credit`, and provide a link if possible under `creditlink`.

 ### Links